 We also investigated the coupling of the head and arm motions.
 Correlations between head motion as measured by the roll dimension of the accelerometer output and the steering wheel motion are shown in Figure 6.
 For this subject (subject 2), the correlation between head motion and steering increased from 0.33 in the alert state to 0.71 in the non-alert state.
 For subject 1, the correlation between head motion and steering similarly increased from 0.24 in the alert state to 0.43 in the non-alert state.
 The other two subjects showed a smaller coupling effect.
-Future work includes combining the head motion measures and steering correlations with the facial movement measures in the predictive model.
+Future work includes a showed a motion measures and 38 ering correlations with the facial movement measures in the pre-